 If you’re experiencing some symptoms of gastric problems, it may be due to the second category of symptoms.
 Indigestion is basically caused due to the wrong diet and eating too much mouthful.

 Eating too quickly and too much can cause indigestion.
 Physical or Mental stress can cause indigestion.
 Certain drugs and alcohol can cause indigestion.
 One of the best home remedies for this kind of symptom is to use baking soda in water to overcome the problem.

-The third category symptoms of gastric problems produces too much acid while digesting food.
+The third category symptoms of gastric problems produce too much acid while digesting food.
 This can cause acid indigestion.
-This causes lot of pain and discomfort.
+This causes a lot of pain and discomfort.
 Antacids bought at the common medical stores generally relieve us from this pain.

 Heartburn is the fourth category of symptoms.
 This is mainly caused by stomach acid and when it comes into the esophagus (oesophagus), a human gets heartburn.
 The common symptoms associated with this symptom are burning sensation in the throat and sometimes swallowing might become difficult.
 Sometimes this can lead to further complications like heart-attack and other such nuisances.
 So it’s better to consult the doctor and get the right medicine.